 There have been several additions to this list.
 For instance, homeowners are now willing to spend more on home gyms, outdoor entertainment areas, hot tubs, lavish bathrooms, and garden improvements.
 The idea is to have an all-inclusive experience at home, minimising the need to go out.
 Essentially, what we saw in hotel suites or holiday homes previously is increasingly now becoming a part of homes in the UK.

-Stephen Clark from Finbri, a bridging loan broker who specialises in property renovation finance has noticed this trend saying, “The pandemic and its lockdowns meant people were at home more than ever and with holidays cancelled and other ways of spending disposable income such a dinners or even trips to the pubs, there’s been an increased demand for major home renovations and refurbishments.
+Stephen Clark from Finbri, a bridging finance broker who specialises in property renovation finance has noticed this trend saying, “The pandemic and its lockdowns meant people were at home more than ever and with holidays cancelled and other ways of spending disposable income such a dinners or even trips to the pubs, there’s been an increased demand for major home renovations and refurbishments.

 “But with renovation costs increasing significantly, we’ve seen more people turning to alternative finance to realise their home improvement goals.